-Location: Defiance Hall 105

-VTCsupport@defiance.edu

-This office is an information and advocacy center for veteran, transfer and commuter students (VTC).
+Location: Defiance Hall 105 Phone extension: 2313 VTCsupport@defiance.edu This office is an information and advocacy center for veteran, transfer and commuter students (VTC).
 The VTC office helps navigate campus offices, resources and processes, as well as, referrals to off campus resources.